Guilherme Camacho: Corinthians

 On 23 May 2016, Camacho signed a three-year contract with Corinthians.
 He made his debut for the club on 17 June, in a 0–1 loss against Fluminense, and scored his first goal on 16 November by netting the opener in a 1–1 draw at Figueirense.

 Camacho was a part of the squad which won the 2017 Paulista, the 2017 Série A and 2018 Paulista, but was mainly used as a substitute.
 On 24 February 2018, he moved to Atlético Paranaense on loan until the end of the year, with Sidcley moving in the opposite direction.

 Camacho's loan with Athletico was renewed for a further year on 4 January 2019, but saw his playing time being reduced during the campaign.
 He confirmed his return to Corinthians for the 2020 season on 10 December.

 On 4 February 2020, Camacho renewed his contract with Timão until December 2022.
 On 14 June of the following year, he terminated his contract with the club.

 Santos

 On 15 June 2021, Camacho signed a contract with Santos until December 2022.
 He made his debut for the club two days later, replacing Danilo Boza in a 0–1 away loss against Fluminense.

 On 22 September 2022, Camacho renewed with Peixe until 2023.
 He scored his first goal for the club on 17 October, netting the opener in a 2–0 away win over Red Bull Bragantino.

+Camacho played his 100th match for Santos on 8 October 2023, a 2–1 away win over Palmeiras.